 We have a lot more mad engineering than mad science, though there's a moral hazard when you hire common workers to take the physical risks.

 ETA: Full disclosure, I might be biased in my view of death.
 In 2011, one of the contestants in an air race in Reno had a malfunction that veered the plane into the grandstands.
-Bunches of injured. ~~Nine~~ Eleven died, including my cousin, and I had to contend for a long time with the reality that an airplane dropped out of the sky to smack my cousin and killed him.
+Bunches of injured. ~~Nine~~ Eleven died, including my cousin, and I had to contend for a long time with the reality that an airplane dropped out of the sky to smack my cousin and kill him.
 (His son, a boy at the time, and the son's friend survived because my cousin shielded them with his body.)
 I write about the incident here, recalling the incident shortly after Alan Rickman and David Bowie had recently died.

 Death is not an antagonist, or an anthropomorphic being one can negotiate with or trick or flee.
 It's just a thing that happens when your parts can no longer sustain your vitals.
 Nothing requires sacrifices of life, even when situations might limit survival (such as the Titanic's lifeboat accommodation of 1,178 survivors, fully loaded, in contrast to a passenger load of 2,209).
 Life is a thing, and when it can no longer continue, death happens.